macadmins/umad/README.md

 ### Timer Day 1
 The time, in seconds, to restore the umad GUI to the front of a user's window.
 This will occur indefinitely until the UI is closed or MDM is enrolled.

-This is when the MDM cutoff is one day or less.
+When the MDM cutoff date is one day or less, this timer becomes active.
 ```xml
 <string>--timerday1</string>
 <string>600</string>